ironhack-datalabs/data-pt-ber-08-20/Projects/module-3_projects/04_final-project/README.md

 ### Phase 1

-On the first day of your project, you will be planning your project, exploring datasets and generating ideas.
-Ideally, you come up with a game plan on what you want to accomplish in the following three days.
-Aim to finish a first, minimal iteration in the shortest amount of time possible so that you can quickly dig further or discard initial ideas.
-Make sure to book some time with one of the teaching staff to get quick feedback on feasibility of your project idea.
+In the first phase of your project, you will be planning your project, exploring datasets and generating ideas.
+Ideally, you come up with a game plan on what you want to accomplish.
+Feel free to book some time with one of the teaching staff to get quick feedback on feasibility of your project idea.

 To get started, here are a few publicly available data sets: